asepart/amosss182/README.md

 `$ npm start`

-The console outputs an QR code which can be scanned using the "Expo" app which must be installed from the Play Store.
+The console outputs an QR code which can be scanned using the "Expo" app which must be installed from the Play Store/App Store.

+### APK file (Android only)

+Download the .apk file from the "Releases" section and copy it to your phone.
+You may need to allow the installation of unknown apps in your system settings.